Menopause weight gain and loss of libido: what you need to know

 Sleep is also essential.
 “Chronic tiredness, which can be due to menopause symptoms such as hot flashes, depression or insomnia, can be debilitating,” says Dr Tan.
 “Alcohol can also affect how you sleep, so it may be worth cutting back.”

 To help you build better sleep habits, we’ve partnered with Sleepfit Solutions, who deliver an app that can help you identify sleep issues, recommend improvements and give you access to personalised tools.
-Eligible members with hospital or extras cover+ can get a 20% discount on a 12-month Sleepfit subscription.
+Eligible members with hospital or extras cover+ can get a free 12-month Sleepfit subscription.

 The bottom line is that getting help – from professionals, family and friends – is essential in navigating the symptoms of perimenopause and menopause.
 “Find a good health practitioner who’s experienced in menopause,” says Dr Jane.
 “The Australasian Menopause Society has a directory of doctors across Australia who are interested in menopausal medicine.
 If your GP doesn’t have the information you need, get a second opinion.
 Plus, talk to your friends – they may be feeling the same as you.
 Sharing experiences can be really valuable.”